petervdmeer/endless-sky/docs/rfcs/text/0052-formation-flying.md

    - If the keyword `diameter` is given, then this coordinate is not in pixels, but in diameters of the largest ship in the formation.
    - If the keyword `width` is given, then this coordinate is not in pixels, but in widths of the largest ship in the formation.
    - If the keyword `height` is given, then this coordinate is not in pixels, but in heights of the largest ship in the formation.
+- `category`: If a category keyword is given on a position, line or arc, then only ships of the categories listed will be placed on the formation positions specified by the position, line or arc.
 - `line`: Begins a line.
    - `start [polar] [diameter|width|height] <x#> <y#>` The location where to start a line within a formation.
 (The default value is x=0 and y=0.)
       - x and y give the coordinate in carthesian coordinates in pixels.